 Sometimes you may want additional guidance from the manufacturer on how to connect their device to WiFi or your modem.
 Here are some helpful links for some common device manufacturers:

-Intel WiFi 6 Gig+ is the next generation in-home WiFi technology, designed for the ever-increasing demand of connected homes and gigabit connections.
+WiFi 6 is the next generation in-home WiFi technology, designed for the ever-increasing demand of connected homes and gigabit connections.
 Compared to WiFi 5, it delivers: